 - A splash of vinegar heightens the flavor of cooked greens.
 Sample a bite before and after you add the vinegar–I promise you’ll taste the difference.

 - Aleppo pepper.
 A common spice in Middle East cuisine, Aleppo pepper is milder than red chile flakes, with fruity undertones that shine in this pasta and greens combo.
 Sprinkle Aleppo on vegetables and avocado for sparkle and flavor–it could be your new favorite pantry essential.
 I order Aleppo pepper from World Spice Merchants in Seattle.
-You can also buy Aleppo via my Amazon link here.
+You can also buy Aleppo via my Amazon affiliate link here.

 Possible add-ins to this one-pot pasta: